MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XII-Federal-Housing-Finance-Agency/subchapter-D-Federal-Home-Loan-Banks/part-1263-Members-Banks/subpart-A-Definitions/section-1263.1.md

 *Combination business or farm property* means real property for which the total appraised value is attributable to residential, and business or farm uses.

-*Community development financial institution or CDFI* means an institution that is certified as a community development financial institution by the CDFI Fund under the Community Development Banking and Financial Institutions Act of 1994 (12 U.S.C.
+*Community development financial institution* or *CDFI* means an institution that is certified as a community development financial institution by the CDFI Fund under the Community Development Banking and Financial Institutions Act of 1994 (12 U.S.C.
 4701 *et seq.*), other than a bank or savings association insured under the Federal Deposit Insurance Act (12 U.S.C.
-1811 *et seq.*), a holding company for such a bank or savings association, or a credit union insured under the Federal Credit Union Act (12 U.S.C.
-1751 *et seq.*).
+1811 *et seq.*), a holding company for such a bank or savings association, or a credit union that has Federal share insurance.

 *Community financial institution or CFI* means an institution: